badamiec3/readMeFile/README.md

 ![appGif][appGif]

-The user can then enter the title, author, and description of the book, select a colour of the note card, and tick a checkbox if they have read/bought the book already, as seen below.
+The user can then enter the title, author, and description of the book, select a colour of the note card, and tick a checkbox if they have read/bought the book already, as shown below.

 ![createNote][createNote]